Canes hold on to beat Blackhawks 4-3, spoil Colliton's debut

-CHICAGO (AP) — Jeremy Colliton’s NHL coaching debut got off to a shaky start before the Chicago Blackhawks began skating with confidence and made it respectable.

-Goals by Andrei Svechnikov, Jaccob Slavin, Phillip Di Giuseppe and Calvin de Haan gave Carolina a four-goal lead early in the second period and the Hurricanes held on for a 4-3 victory over the Blackhawks on Thursday night.
+CHICAGO (AP) — Goals by Andrei Svechnikov, Jaccob Slavin, Phillip Di Giuseppe and Calvin de Haan gave Carolina a four-goal lead early in the second period and the Hurricanes held on for a 4-3 victory over the Chicago Blackhawks on Thursday night that spoiled the NHL coaching debut of Jeremy Colliton.

 Colliton became the 38th coach of the Blackhawks on Tuesday after Joel Quenneville was fired after 10 seasons with Chicago.
 Quenneville ranked second in NHL history with 890 regular-season victories.